neumino/neumino.github.io/movies.md

-### Monster High: Electrified
+### Going in Style
-*Released on 2017-04-04, vote average 5.5*
+*Released on 2017-04-06, vote average 4.8*

-Monster High: Electrified
+Desperate to pay the bills and come through for their loved ones, three lifelong pals risk it all by embarking on a daring bid to knock off the very bank that absconded with their money.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/YGRc3v4Ss_4?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/zy4V-JJHiG4?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>